wp-plugins/bepro-listings/readme.txt

 = Can I make Money With this Plugin? =

-Yes, you can charge users points to post a listing or you can use one of our membership addons
+Yes, you can charge users per category they select, or charge a flat rate.
+You must use our FREE BePro Cart plugin for this feature.
+Download it from our website.
+Alternatively, you can use one of our paid membership addons to limit features by membership level.

 = Does this work with posts and pages? =